 Active listening is a coveted soft skill because people with people-skills get the most out of personal and professional life.
 Think about it, who do you most want to speak to, someone who listens and responds like they have some sense, or talks at you, around you and over you?
 You want to speak to someone who speaks back and adds something meaningful to the discussion.

-Listening with intent and without prejudice will foster understanding, learning and promote higher emotional intelligence, and makes you a better conversationalist, and dare I say it, human.
+Listening with intent and without prejudice will foster understanding, learning and promote higher emotional intelligence, and makes you a better conversationalist, and human.

 When you have a shot at engaging in a meaningful or lively conversation, do so in a respectful, joyful, and productive manner.
 To develop your people skills try these active listening techniques for both face to face and online conversations.